Rosewood History

 Caledonian No 7 1960-1966

-Clarefield Colliery 1924-1928 Thomas Burnside – Half a kilometre west of where Moorlands mine had operated briefly in 1877, on the south side of the Ipswich to Rosewood railway line.
+Clarefield Colliery 1924-1928 Thagoona/Walloon Thomas Burnside Clark Snr – Half a kilometre west of where Moorlands mine had operated briefly in 1877, on the south side of the Ipswich to Rosewood railway line.
+It was opened by Thomas Burnside Clark and closed due to new ventilation rules.

 Clarefield Colliery No 2 1937-1930